Chloricmass80/RobloxCLITester/README.md

 7. Bathe in the unit testing glory!

 # Writing a Test:
-You can find the same explanation under the "Tests.luau" file itself, but I'll put it here as well and explain some things.
+You can find the same explanation under the `Tests.luau` file itself, but I'll put it here as well and explain some things.

 To create a test, you don't have to ever touch `test_handler.py`.
-Everything is accessible through Tests.luau, you shouldn't need to touch the Python file unless you want to change how things are formatted or more advanced things.
+Everything is accessible through `Tests.luau`, you shouldn't need to touch the Python file unless you want to change how things are formatted or more advanced things.

 Here is an example test structure for reference: